-Now that you know how to construct a statement, use some successful brand positioning examples to guide you further in this process.
+Now that you know how to construct a statement, here are some successful examples to guide you further in this process.

 Whether it’s a total commitment to their values or a unique stance compared to their competitors, successful brands always seem to make the right type of impact.

-When you see an Apple advertisement, visit an Apple store or log on to their website, it’s easy to grasp the type of traits the brand consistently represents.
+When you see an Apple advertisement, visit an Apple store or log on to their website, it’s apparent what type of traits the brand consistently represents.
 You would probably describe their messaging as creative, modern and simple.

 More importantly, Apple positions its brand to connect with their customers, suggesting that those who purchase from them are innovators who prefer simplistic yet intricate products.

-This shines through especially in their advertising, where it’s pretty apparent that Apple makes their customers and audience feel like they’re part of a unique club when they use Apple gear.
+This shines through especially in their advertising, where it’s clear that Apple makes their customers and audience feel like they’re part of a unique club when using Apple gear.

-Dating apps have left a bad impression in a lot of consumers’ minds over the years.
-Regardless of the best intentions of the companies, a lot of the dating apps have left users frustrated and wanting change.
+Dating apps left a bad impression in many users’ minds over the years.
+Despite the companies’ best intentions, dating apps have left users frustrated and wanting change.

 Change arrived with Bumble, a dating app offering a totally new type of experience.
 Although still modern and packed with the typical features users loved, Bumble positioned its brand as one that was innovative and progressive.